Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 How much water can a sponge city rooftop absorb ?

-It all depends on size, design and location but on an average sponge City rooftop systems can retain between 15 to 30 gallons of rainwater per square foot annually.
-Over a year, this can add up to hundreds of thousands of gallons for single acre that significantly reduce stormwater runoff.
+It all depends on size, design and location but on average sponge City rooftop systems can retain between 15 to 30 gallons of rainwater per square foot annually.
+Over a year, this can add up to hundreds of thousands of gallons for a single acre which significantly reduces stormwater runoff.

 Sponge city rooftop systems offer multiple benefits –

-- And in some cases if rooftop system is large then it also helps in lowering energy costs for buildings.
+• And in some cases if the rooftop system is large then it also helps in lowering energy costs for buildings.